tpunt/pht/README.md

 $tr = new ThreadRef(SomeClass::class);
 ```

 By taking this approach, `Threaded` objects themselves no longer require their properties to be serialised.
-This is because we no longer need to pass around `Threaded` objects anymore (instead, their references can be safely passed around), and so `Threaded` objects no longer need to be able to operate in multiple execution contexts.
+This is because we no longer need to pass around `Threaded` objects anymore, and so `Threaded` objects no longer need to be able to operate in multiple execution contexts.

 This introduces a new problem: how can inter-thread communication be performed?
 To solve this problem, I decided to make threads "process-like" in terms of their communication between each another.
 The inter-process communication (IPC) technique I have decided to implement so far is message queues.
 Message queues are mutex-controlled queues that can be passed around between threads, enabling for a producer-consumer communication style.